Société des Amis des Noirs

 - Etienne Clavière abolitionist entrepreneur journalist politician

-- François-Xavier Lanthenas abolitionist physician politician translator writer
+- François-Xavier Lanthenas abolitionist civil servant physician politician translator writer

 - Gaspard-Joseph Cuchet bookseller editor publisher

-- Gilbert du Motier, marquis de La Fayette military politician
+- Gilbert du Motier, marquis de La Fayette freemason military politician

 - Henri Agasse publisher